Warning Signs of Impending Personal Bankruptcy

 Experiencing Credit Refusal

 Trying to take out a personal loan to manage your debt can be difficult.
 If you have a poor credit rating already, you will have difficulties getting a new credit card or loan.
 In these situations, it is better to refrain from requesting another credit card, as too many inquiries may further damage your credit rating.
 A licensed insolvency trustee at our offices in Brockville, Ottawa, and across Eastern Ontario will assist you in arranging timely payments of your bills to improve your credit rating over time, or in some cases, suggesting a consumer proposal or bankruptcy as a viable financial option.

-Speak to a Licensed Bankruptcy Trustee at D. & A. MacLeod
+Speak to a Licensed Insolvency Trustee at D. & A. MacLeod

 If you are experiencing financial distress, do not let it take control of your life.
 Be in control.
 Professional advice is available.

-A trustee in bankruptcy at D. & A. MacLeod Company Ltd. can review your situation to assist in determining if it is one that requires credit counselling or budgeting; refinancing secured assets; a consumer proposal and if you credit situation is extreme, starting over by filing a bankruptcy.
+A licensed insolvency trustee at D. & A. MacLeod Company Ltd. can review your situation to assist in determining if it is one that requires credit counselling or budgeting; refinancing secured assets; a consumer proposal and if you credit situation is extreme, starting over by filing a bankruptcy.

 For over 65 years, we have assisted people in similar situations.
-Our trustees can provide you with reliable solutions to relieve your debt, manage your spending habits, and start a new beginning™.
+Our licensed insolvency trustees can provide you with reliable solutions to relieve your debt, manage your spending habits, and start a new beginning™.

-Contact a Licensed Insolvency trustee; bankruptcy trustee today in Ottawa, or at one of our convenient locations in Ottawa, Kingston, Pembroke, Brockville, Cornwall, Kanata, Smiths Falls, and Orleans.
+Contact a Licensed Insolvency Trustee today in Ottawa, or at one of our convenient locations in Ottawa, Kingston, Pembroke, Brockville, Cornwall, Kanata, and Smiths Falls.
 Request a free, confidential, consultation online or by calling our head office at 613-236-9111.